K0Tarsis/Test_Task_Django_Langchain/README.md

 ## Preparation

 ### 1. Create a `.env` File
-Add the following environment variables in the `.env` file:
+Rename sample-env to `.env` and add the following environment variables in the `.env` file:

 - `POSTGRES_USER`
 - `POSTGRES_PASSWORD`